A : Click here for default coverage that you will receive if you don’t make an election before the applicable deadline.

 Q. What are Paid Parental Leave benefits?

-A. Beginning Jan.
-1, 2020, new parents, whether due to birth, adoption or surrogacy, will be eligible to take four weeks of 100% Paid Parental Leave to bond with their new child.
+A. If you are new parent, whether due to birth, adoption or surrogacy, you are eligible to take four weeks of 100% Paid Parental Leave to bond with your new child.

 Q. Who is eligible for Paid Parental Leave benefits?